 - Leave no trace: Help preserve the park’s natural beauty by packing out your trash and following Leave No Trace principles.

-- Be prepared: Make sure you have a map, plenty of water, and any necessary equipment for your chosen activity (such as rock climbing gear).
+- Be prepared: Make sure you have a map, plenty of water, and any necessary equipment for your chosen activity.

 The best time to visit Joshua Tree National Park is in the fall and spring when temperatures are beautiful.
 Summer temperatures can reach well over 100 degrees Fahrenheit, so it’s best to avoid visiting during this time.
 If you’re planning to stargaze, the winter months are also a great time to visit.
 The park is known for its dark skies and excellent views of the stars.